 Resolving this challenge means that that a critical focus for Council is to ensure the required step change in investment is undertaken.
-The average age of roads is increasing and the remaining lifespan of a number of wooden bridges in the District is low, to the extent that significant renewals are required within the LTP 2031 period.
+The average age of roads is increasing and the remaining lifespan of a number of wooden bridges in the District is low, to the extent that significant renewals are required within the long term plan period.

 Infrastructure deficits are also evident in relation to the delivery of three waters services (water supply, wastewater and stomwater).
 One known issue is the failure of certain types of asbestos cement water main pipes (some ahead of theoretical asset life).
-Council has developed a range of options to replace the pipes ahead of time and will consider these through LTP 2031.
-It is estimated that there is 106km of pipe remaining across all water supply networks with an estimated cost to replace being between \$30M to \$40M.
+Council has developed a range of options to replace the pipes ahead of time and will consider these through the long term plan.
+It is estimated that there is 106km of pipe remaining across all water supply networks, with an estimated cost to replace of between \$30 million and \$40 million.

 The community facility and open spaces activities includes buildings, structures and recreational assets that are used by the community to participate in a range of activities and access Council services.
 This includes halls, Council offices, libraries, public toilets and playgrounds.
 The general condition of assets associated with these activities is poor, as a result of ongoing underinvestment.
 Due to socio-demographic change and the evolving needs of communities, many of these facilities are no longer fit for purpose.
-We propose to engage with communities over the next three years and to undertake a programme of work to modernise and improve the facilities that best serve their surrounding communities, while maintaining a consistent level of service across the District.
+We propose to engage with communities over the next three years and to undertake a programme of work to modernise and improve the facilities that best serve their surrounding communities, while maintaining a consistent level of service across the district.